-Lapatinib (Tykerb®) is a biological therapy for women with HER2-positive secondary breast cancer.
+Lapatinib (Tykerb®) is a biological therapy for women with HER2-positive metastatic breast cancer.

-Clinical trials have shown that when given in combination with a chemotherapy drug called capecitabine, lapatinib slows the progression of secondary breast cancer.
+Clinical trials have shown that when given in combination with a chemotherapy drug called capecitabine, lapatinib slows the progression of metastatic breast cancer.

 When is lapatinib recommended?

-Lapatinib may be offered to women whose secondary breast cancer has stopped responding to a combination of trastuzumab and chemotherapy.
+Lapatinib may be offered to women whose metastatic breast cancer has stopped responding to a combination of trastuzumab and chemotherapy.

 Lapatinib will not benefit women with HER2-negative breast cancer.